WICG/storage-buckets/explainer.md

 });
 ```

-Each storage bucket also has an entry point to
+Each storage bucket can also have an entry point to
 [the File API](https://w3c.github.io/FileAPI/).
 The entry points are
 asynchronous versions of
 [the Blob constructor](https://w3c.github.io/FileAPI/#dom-blob-blob) and